mshortcodes/sentry/README.md

 Sentry only works on Linux/Mac and requires Golang.
 If on Windows, use WSL.

-1. Install Go 1.22 or later
+1. Install Go 1.22 or later with the webi installer below or [official instructions](https://go.dev/doc/install).

 ```bash
 curl -sS https://webi.sh/golang | sh